Four Things To Watch For In New River Valley Real Estate

 The Case-Shiller Index tracks residential real estate values nationally, across 20 major metro markets.
 Obviously, the Blacksburg/Christiansburg/Radford corridor is not going to be a major metro market (thank God), but the index still provides us strong factual figures, and informed projections on which we can make decisions.

-So when people ask me what’s going to happen in real estate, armed with this image I’m going to say … “I don’t know“.
+So when people ask me what’s going to happen in real estate, armed with this image I’m going to say … “I don’t know” professionals from elmhurst real estate attorney have been trying to figure it out.
 Look, none of us do.
 Graphs are great, projections are nice, but at the end of the day people are going to buy what they can buy, or sell what they can sell.
 I’ll use the tools I have available to me, but it’s impossible to predict the future and be right most of the time.
 So here’s what I think is going to happen in the next 24 months:

 • Real estate values in the New River Valley will hold steady, plus or minus 2% of where they are right now